 - Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-Day students must call in by 9:00 AM; night students must call in by 1:30 PM. - Students must request time off from school from the Education Leader.

-- Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; 22.5 hours per week for part-time students.
-Holidays such as Thanksgiving, December 24 and 25, New Year's Day will be set according to the calendar each year.
+Day students must call in by 8:00 AM; night students must call in by 1:30 PM. - Students must request time off from school from the Education Leader. - O Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; 20 hours per week for part-time students.
+Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
-PAUL MITCHELL THE SCHOOL does not allow Future Professionals to make up hours.
-All missed hours will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
+If a student will miss hours during the week, arrangements must be made with the Learning Leader Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
 Day students will take 30 minutes for lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
 Students should communicate with their instructor if they have not had lunch by 1:30 PM.
-Night students take a 10 minute break.